astridx/meinblog/content/posts/joomla/46joomla-template-favicon.en.md

 In this section we create a recognisable image.
 In the first step, we choose an image.
 For the example, I chose a yellow PNG file.
 In the next step, we convert it into different formats using the website [realfavicongenerator.net](https://realfavicongenerator.net/).

+> Clear the browser cache if changes to the favicon are not visible during development.

 In the following overview, the newly added files are marked with a background and the changed ones are outlined.

 ![Overview of the files edited in this chapter](/images/tree41.png)